nsswift/nsswift.github.io/about/index.md

 ---

 NSSwift is small Swift blog start with my idea combine NS + Swift.
 I hope it will provide some useful things about Swift and iOS ecosystem.

+###Elsewhere Online
+I’m on Twitter, and would love to meet you.
+I’m @lephannam.
+I'm also on Facebook to post everything about my life, my thinking ...
+Mine is [Facebook](https://www.facebook.com/profile.php?id=100005773530429)

+###Contact
+Twitter (@lephannam) or e-mail (namlp12@gmail.com) are the best ways to reach me.